 In celebration of National Bike Month in May, Orlando Mayor Buddy Dyer is encouraging Central Florida residents to ride a bike with the best bike lock into work and take an active role in reducing our impact on the environment by using alternative modes of transportation.

-This Friday, Mayor Dyer will host “Bike to Work Day,” and ride his bike ride with Central Florida commuters from Loch Haven Park to City Hall in Downtown Orlando.
+This Friday visit site, Mayor Dyer will host “Bike to Work Day,” and ride his bike ride with Central Florida commuters from Loch Haven Park to City Hall in Downtown Orlando.
 This year’s Bike to Work Day event falls during SunRail’s free service dates and bicycles are welcome on board of all SunRail trains.
 The closest station to Loch Haven Park is at Florida Hospital (500 East Rollins Street).
 Following the ride, the nearest station to City Hall is the Church Street Station (99 West South Street).

 Friday, May 9, 2014

 Participants will gather at Loch Haven Park, adjacent to the Mennello Museum starting at 7:30 a.m.